Klipper3d/klipper/docs/Config_Reference.md

 #diag0_pin:
 #diag1_pin:
 #   The micro-controller pin attached to one of the DIAG lines of the
 #   TMC5160 chip.
 Only a single diag pin should be specified.
+The pin
+#   is "active low" and is thus normally prefaced with "^!".
+Setting
-#   Setting this creates a "tmc5160_stepper_x:virtual_endstop" virtual
+#   this creates a "tmc5160_stepper_x:virtual_endstop" virtual pin
-#   pin which may be used as the stepper's endstop_pin.
-Doing this
+#   which may be used as the stepper's endstop_pin.
+Doing this enables
-#   enables "sensorless homing".
+#   "sensorless homing".
 (Be sure to also set driver_SGT to an
 #   appropriate sensitivity value.)
 The default is to not enable
 #   sensorless homing.
 ```